FOR EQUITY INSPIRING LEARNING LTD

 Health facilities, hygiene and disease risk vary worldwide.
 You should take health advice about your specific needs as early as possible.
 Before travelling we strongly advise you to consult your own medical practitioner who will be in the best position to take into account any relevant personal factors or newly reported epidemics.
 If you are prone to illness please ensure that you carry enough medication as some medicines may not be available locally.

-If you or any member of your party has any medical problem or disability which may affect the Tour arrangements of that person, please tell us before you confirm your booking so we can advise as to the suitability of the chosen Tour.
-In any case, you must complete the 'ABTA checklist for disabled and less mobile passengers' at the time you make your booking and return it to us at Equity.
-If we feel unable to properly accommodate the particular needs of the person concerned, we must reserve the right to decline/cancel their reservation.
-We will not be liable for any loss arising from your failure to inform us about any medical problem, disability or special need which might affect your enjoyment or participation on your tour.
+If you or any member of your party has any medical problem, disability, or reduced mobility which may affect the Tour arrangements of that person, please tell us before you confirm your booking, so we can advise as to the suitability of the chosen Tour.
+If we feel unable to properly accommodate the needs of the person concerned, we must reserve the right to advise against booking a particular tour.
+We will not be liable for any loss arising from your failure to inform us about any medical problem, disability, reduced mobility or special need which might affect your enjoyment or participation on your tour.

 We must be informed either at the time of booking, or as soon as possible thereafter, of any guest who is, or becomes, pregnant and who at the time of travelling will be post 28 weeks pregnant.
 After this point some carriers may refuse travel or will require a relevant medical certificate that confirms the guest has medical approval for flying.

 We will do our best to meet special requests made by you and pass these on to the appropriate persons provided that they are clearly noted on the booking form or sent to us in writing.
 Confirmation that a special request has been noted or passed to a supplier is not confirmation that the request will be met.
 All special requests are subject to availability.
 Failure to meet any special request will not be a breach of Contract on our part.
 Any dietary requests will be passed to the suppliers of services, we are not responsible for the failure of a service provider in meeting the requirement.
 Tour participants should be in contact with the service provider to ensure dietary requirements are met.

 The carrier(s), flight or ferry timings and types of aircraft shown on our website and detailed on your confirmation invoice are for guidance only and are subject to alteration and confirmation by the carrier of whom we have no control.
 We will ensure that any amended timings will be communicated to you as soon as possible (which may also be during your tour).
 On peak dates there is heightened pressure on limited services and we may need to amend any timings on the tour.
 We shall inform you of the identity of the actual carrier(s) as soon as we become aware of it.
 The latest flight or ferry timings will be shown on your tickets which will be dispatched to you approximately two weeks before your departure date.
 You should check your tickets very carefully and immediately on receipt to ensure you have the correct flight times.
 If flight times change after tickets have been dispatched, we will contact you as soon as we can to let you know.

 An increasing number of accommodations require a damage deposit.
 This will either be shown on your final balance invoice or it will be payable in resort on arrival; it is refunded provided no damage is incurred.
-We will advise whether this is applicable at the time of booking or as soon as this is made known to us.
+We will advise this at the time of booking or as soon as this is made known to us.
 Any damage incurred greater than the value of the damage deposit will be the sole liability of The Party Leader.

-Please note that rooming and room types will vary between accommodations and across countries.
+Please note that rooming and room types will vary between hotels and across countries.
 Accommodations may provide bunk beds, double beds, Austrian twins or in North America, shared queen beds.
 Please inform us of any rooming requests but please be aware that these may not always be possible and additional supplements may be applicable.
-Check in and check out times will vary according to the accommodation and therefore, these will be advised by your Product Delivery Specialist.
+Check in and check out times will vary according to the accommodation and therefore, these will be advised by your Group Coordinator.

 Your board basis provided by each accommodation is detailed on your tour quote letter and in your itinerary.
 We must be advised of allergies or special dietary requirements at enquiry stage so we can advise whether chosen accommodation is suitable.

-a) No participant under 18 years of age consumes alcoholic drinks unless written permission from a parent or guardian can be produced.
-All local laws relating to the consumption of alcohol must at all times obeyed by participants,
+(i) All local laws relating to the consumption of alcohol and smoking must at all times be obeyed by participants,

-e) No participant smokes in a accommodation bedroom or in any other way causes a fire hazard
+(v) No participant smokes in a hotel bedroom or in any other way causes a fire hazard

 We draw your attention to the following non-exclusive circumstances which fall outside our direct control and where we are not prepared to accept liability.
-Note that some amenities (e.g. accommodation lifts, swimming pools, etc.) require servicing and cleaning and may therefore not be available at all times.
-Their availability is at the discretion of the provider of the service.
-Entertainment (particularly live entertainment) provided by accommodations is frequently subject to demand; its nature and frequency may be varied and there may be a lack of demand or insufficient numbers in the accommodation.
+Note that some amenities (e.g. hotel lifts, swimming pools, etc.) require servicing and cleaning and may therefore not be available at all times and their availability is at the discretion of the provider of the service.
+Entertainment (particularly live entertainment) provided by hotels is frequently subject to demand; its nature and frequency may be varied and there may be a lack of demand or insufficient numbers in the hotel.
 Adverse weather may also affect availability of ski areas, ice rinks, bus services, après ski activities or ski lift facilities in which case our suppliers will do their best to offer alternative facilities or activities.